Las Vegas shooting: Remembering the fallen

 Quinton Robbins

-Quinton Robbins, 20, a University of Nevada-Las Vegas student described as easily-admired who had a “contagious laugh and smile,” according to her aunt.
+Quinton Robbins, 20, was a University of Nevada-Las Vegas student described as easily-admired.
+He had a “contagious laugh and smile,” according to his aunt.

 “I can’t say enough good about this sweet soul,” the aunt, Kilee Wells Sanders, wrote on social media.
 “Everyone who met him loved him.
 His contagious laugh and smile.”